Running a medical examiner System

 The intention is for a seven-day medical examiner system, including a medical examiner being available on a rota system to cover weekends but not nights.
 It is important to note that whilst some requests for rapid release of the deceased are made in order to proceed with a burial the same day, this cannot be guaranteed.

-It is the DHSC’s understanding that funerals must take place ‘as soon as possible’.
-However, whilst the medical examiner will endeavour not to introduce any perceived delays, they must be allowed to perform equal scrutiny of the patient deaths in a way that is robust, proportionate and inclusive of next of kin/informant’s views in every respect.
+It is the DHSC’s understanding that some funerals must take place ‘as soon as possible’.
+However, whilst the medical examiner will endeavour not to introduce any delays, they must be allowed to perform equal scrutiny of the patient deaths in a way that is robust, proportionate and inclusive of next of kin/informant’s views in every respect.

 The following model job descriptions have been created by the Department for Health and Social Care to assist employers with recruiting medical examiners in their area.